C. P. Newcombe: Vegetarian and vegan advocacy

 Newcombe adopted a vegetarian diet around 1850.
 In 1895, he attended the autumn congress of the Vegetarian Federal Union in Birmingham.

-In 1905, at the age of 80, he organised and presided over a meeting of vegetarian octogenarians in London.
+In 1905, at the age of 80, Newcombe organised and presided over a meeting of vegetarian octogenarians in London.
 Speakers included Newcombe, Joseph Wallace (84), T. A. Hanson (86), John E. B. Mayor (80), Samuel Saunders (91), and Samuel Pitman (82), brother of Isaac Pitman.

-Newcombe asserted that a strict vegetarian diet could cure cancer and published the pamphlet The Diet Cure of Cancer, which reached a third edition in 1905.
-In it, he argued that the adoption of vegetarianism would not only cure disease but also transform humanity morally and spiritually, writing thatnot cancer alone, but the foul brood of diseases that fill the world with suffering and sorrow will rapidly decrease in number.
-Humanity will gain its right place among the religions of the world, the causes of war will cease, and cruelty will be known only as a crime.In 1906, he sought funding for a Fruitarian Cancer Hospital.
+Newcombe claimed that a strict vegetarian diet could cure cancer and published the pamphlet The Diet Cure of Cancer, which reached a third edition in 1905.
+In the pamphlet, he wrote that the adoption of vegetarianism would reduce disease and change human conduct:

+not cancer alone, but the foul brood of diseases that fill the world with suffering and sorrow will rapidly decrease in number.
+Humanity will gain its right place among the religions of the world, the causes of war will cease, and cruelty will be known only as a crime.

+In 1906, Newcombe sought funding for a Fruitarian Cancer Hospital.

 In 1911, Newcombe published The Manifesto of Vegetarianism, dedicated to Mayor, Wallace, and Albert Broadbent.
-In the work, he argued that humans are naturally adapted to a vegetarian diet, citing the absence of claws or sharp teeth and the structure of the digestive system, which he believed was unsuited to the digestion of meat.
+In the work, he argued that humans are naturally adapted to a vegetarian diet, citing the absence of claws or sharp teeth and the structure of the digestive system, which he regarded as unsuited to meat digestion.

-In 1900, Newcombe contributed a story titled "What the Animals Think of the Children's Garden" to the vegetarian periodical for children The Children's Garden.
-The story depicted an animal gathering in which animals protested human cruelty and the use of their bodies for clothing and fashion, including the killing of seals for fur and the plucking of ostrich feathers.
+In 1900, Newcombe contributed a story titled "What the Animals Think of the Children's Garden" to the vegetarian children's periodical The Children's Garden.
+The story depicts an animal gathering in which animals protest human cruelty and the use of their bodies for clothing and fashion, including the killing of seals for fur and the plucking of ostrich feathers.

-Newcombe also edited The Vegetarian Messenger and Health Review, the journal of the Vegetarian Society.
-In 1912, he invited correspondence on the differences within the vegetarian movement between those who consumed animal products and those who did not.
+Newcombe edited The Vegetarian Messenger and Health Review, the journal of the Vegetarian Society.
+In 1912, he invited correspondence on the divide between vegetarians who consumed animal products and those who did not.
 The resulting 24 letters were published in the journal.
-Newcombe was critical of the arguments defending the use of eggs and milk, and promoted a diet consisting solely of cereals, pulses, fruit, nuts, and vegetables.
+Newcombe criticised arguments for the use of eggs and milk, and advocated a diet consisting only of cereals, pulses, fruit, nuts, and vegetables.

 Temperance work

-Newcombe edited the temperance periodical The Temperance Gazette, which was published by William Horsell.
-He was active in the temperance movement as a member of the National Temperance Association and worked as an agent for Temperance Emigration Shipping.
+Newcombe edited the temperance periodical The Temperance Gazette, published by William Horsell.
+He was a member of the National Temperance Association and worked as an agent for Temperance Emigration Shipping.